Bedrock-OSS/regolith-docs/docs/tutorials/create-local-filter.md

 (create-local-filter-tutorial)=
 # Create Local Filter (Tutorial)

-This is a step-by-step tutorial that explains how to create a basic local Regolith filter using the Python programming language.
-At the end of this tutorial, you will have a working filter that creates two hello-from-local-filter.txt files in resource and behavior packs.
+This step-by-step tutorial explains how to create a basic local Regolith filter using Python.
+By the end of this tutorial, you'll have a working filter that generates two `hello-from-local-filter.txt` files in your resource and behavior packs.

-You can also read about the local filters in the {ref}`Local Filters<local-filters>` section of the documentation.
+You can also refer to the {ref}`Local Filters<local-filters>` section for more detailed information.

 ## Requirements

-Before you can begin, you need to ensure that Python is installed on your system.
-You can find the installation instructions on the {ref}`Python Filters<installing-python>` page.
+Before starting, ensure Python is installed on your system.
+For installation instructions, refer to the {ref}`Python Filters<installing-python>` page.

 ## Instructions
 **1.** Create a new Regolith project.

 {ref}`Initialize a new project<getting-started>` by running the following command in a blank folder: